mike-ward/mike-ward.github.io/_posts/2007-03-04-sage--lightweight-rss-feed-reader-for-firefox.md

 ---
 layout: post
-title:  Sage- Lightweight RSS Feed Reader for FireFox
+title: 'Sage- Lightweight RSS Feed Reader for FireFox'
 ---
 [nowpublic.com](http://nowpublic.com) is running a beta of their new blog publishing tool which is a plug-in for Firefox.
 This entry serves as a test to see how well it works with Bloget.